sailpoint-oss/golang-sdk/api_beta/docs/Methods/AccessProfilesAPI.md

 	"fmt"
 	"os"
   beta "github.com/sailpoint-oss/golang-sdk/v2/api_beta"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    forSubadmin := 8c190e6787aa4ed9a90bd9d5344523fb # string | Filters the returned list according to what is visible to the indicated ROLE_SUBADMIN or SOURCE_SUBADMIN identity.
+    forSubadmin := `8c190e6787aa4ed9a90bd9d5344523fb` // string | Filters the returned list according to what is visible to the indicated ROLE_SUBADMIN or SOURCE_SUBADMIN identity.
 The value of the parameter is either an identity ID or the special value **me**, which is shorthand for the calling identity's ID.
 If you specify an identity that isn't a subadmin, the API returns a 400 Bad Request error. (optional) # string | Filters the returned list according to what is visible to the indicated ROLE_SUBADMIN or SOURCE_SUBADMIN identity.
 The value of the parameter is either an identity ID or the special value **me**, which is shorthand for the calling identity's ID.
-If you specify an identity that isn't a subadmin, the API returns a 400 Bad Request error. (optional) limit := 250 # int32 | Max number of results to return.
+If you specify an identity that isn't a subadmin, the API returns a 400 Bad Request error. (optional) limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 # int32 | Offset into the full result set.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := name eq "SailPoint Support" # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in*  **name**: *eq, sw*  **created**: *gt, ge, le*  **modified**: *gt, lt, ge, le*  **owner.id**: *eq, in*  **requestable**: *eq*  **source.id**: *eq, in*  Filtering is not supported for access profiles and entitlements that have the '+' symbol in their names.  (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in*  **name**: *eq, sw*  **created**: *gt, ge, le*  **modified**: *gt, lt, ge, le*  **owner.id**: *eq, in*  **requestable**: *eq*  **source.id**: *eq, in*  Filtering is not supported for access profiles and entitlements that have the '+' symbol in their names.  (optional) sorters := name,-modified # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) forSegmentIds := 0b5c9f25-83c6-4762-9073-e38f7bb2ae26,2e8d8180-24bc-4d21-91c6-7affdb473b0d # string | Filters access profiles to only those assigned to the segment(s) with the specified IDs.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := `name eq "SailPoint Support"` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in*  **name**: *eq, sw*  **created**: *gt, ge, le*  **modified**: *gt, lt, ge, le*  **owner.id**: *eq, in*  **requestable**: *eq*  **source.id**: *eq, in*  Filtering is not supported for access profiles and entitlements that have the '+' symbol in their names.  (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in*  **name**: *eq, sw*  **created**: *gt, ge, le*  **modified**: *gt, lt, ge, le*  **owner.id**: *eq, in*  **requestable**: *eq*  **source.id**: *eq, in*  Filtering is not supported for access profiles and entitlements that have the '+' symbol in their names.  (optional) sorters := `name,-modified` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, created, modified** (optional) forSegmentIds := `0b5c9f25-83c6-4762-9073-e38f7bb2ae26,2e8d8180-24bc-4d21-91c6-7affdb473b0d` // string | Filters access profiles to only those assigned to the segment(s) with the specified IDs.
 If segmentation is currently unavailable, specifying this parameter results in an error. (optional) # string | Filters access profiles to only those assigned to the segment(s) with the specified IDs.
-If segmentation is currently unavailable, specifying this parameter results in an error. (optional) includeUnsegmented := false # bool | Indicates whether the response list should contain unsegmented access profiles.
+If segmentation is currently unavailable, specifying this parameter results in an error. (optional) includeUnsegmented := false // bool | Indicates whether the response list should contain unsegmented access profiles.
 If `for-segment-ids` is absent or empty, specifying *include-unsegmented* as `false` results in an error. (optional) (default to true) # bool | Indicates whether the response list should contain unsegmented access profiles.
 If `for-segment-ids` is absent or empty, specifying *include-unsegmented* as `false` results in an error. (optional) (default to true)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.Beta.AccessProfilesAPI.ListAccessProfiles(context.Background()).Execute()
-	resp, r, err := apiClient.Beta.AccessProfilesAPI.ListAccessProfiles(context.Background()).ForSubadmin(forSubadmin).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).ForSegmentIds(forSegmentIds).IncludeUnsegmented(includeUnsegmented).Execute()
+	//resp, r, err := apiClient.Beta.AccessProfilesAPI.ListAccessProfiles(context.Background()).ForSubadmin(forSubadmin).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).ForSegmentIds(forSegmentIds).IncludeUnsegmented(includeUnsegmented).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `AccessProfilesAPI.ListAccessProfiles``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)